 There is a clear distinction between the strategic role of the Board and the operational role of the Executive.
 The Board oversees the service for which it is established, whilst the Chief Executive and leadership team are responsible for implementing the Board’s directions and for the day-to-day management of the service.

 The North West Hospital and Health Board comprises nine independent members who draw upon their individual skills and experience to set the strategic direction of the health service and deliver on key priorities for our communities.

 Cheryl Vardon AO

 Board Chair, Executive Committee ChairRead Bio

-Board Deputy Chair, Safety Quality and Clinician Engagement Committee Chair, Executive Committee MemberRead Bio
+Board Deputy Chair, Safety and Quality Committee Chair, Executive Committee MemberRead Bio

 Board Member, Finance and Performance Committee Chair, Audit and Risk Committee Member, Stakeholder Engagement Committee MemberRead Bio